Rainbow-Dreamer/musicpy_docs/docs/Musicpy daw module.md

 ## Pitch shifter (make a whole sound module using only one recording audio file)

-There is a pitch shifter written in musicpy sampler module to make pitch changes of audio clips.
+There is a pitch shifter written in musicpy daw module to make pitch changes of audio clips.

 **Please note: some extra python libraries are required for using this part of functionality, you can run `pip install librosa soundfile numpy==1.20.3 numba==0.48` in cmd/terminal to install.**